Skip to Main Content

 Bladder Infection in Dogs

-What causes bladder infection in dogs?
+What other factors contribute to bladder infections in dogs?

 • Anatomical Abnormalities: Some dogs may have anatomical abnormalities that make them more prone to bladder infections.
 These abnormalities can include a short urethra or bladder, or urinary tract abnormalities.